A (not too serious) look at 20 years of Oxford PPE outcomes.

 Each paper's mark distribution is modelled using a latent ability factor model.
 The idea: students have some underlying ability level, and each paper's marks reflect that ability plus paper-specific noise.

 This page describes the statistical model behind the grade prior calculator.
-The approach uses a latent ability factor model fitted to 15 years of Oxford PPE examiners' report data, with Monte Carlo simulation to estimate classification probabilities.
+The approach uses a latent ability factor model fitted to 15 years of Oxford PPE examiners' reports (2011–2025, covering candidates going back to 2005), with Monte Carlo simulation to estimate classification probabilities.

 The inter-paper correlation $\rho \approx 0.196$ is calibrated so that the model reproduces the observed ~23% first-class rate when averaged across the full ability distribution (integrating over $\theta \sim \mathcal{N}(0,1)$).
 This was done via binary search on 500k simulations with the 8 most popular papers.